The Mereenie Loop Road

 The Mereenie Loop Road is an unsealed road and four wheel drive is recommended, but you usually don't need it.
 The only exception may be after rain, if the road has been damaged, or if it is still wet.
 If it rained recently the road may be closed.

-But as I said, usually any old car is just fine.
+But as I said, usually any car is just fine.
 All you have to deal with are pretty bad corrugations (unless you are lucky and they just graded it).

 The Mereenie Loop Road takes you through Aboriginal country, so you need a permit (see below) and you are not allowed to do anything here.
 Don't leave the road, don't park and go walking, no picnicking, no camping, no nothing.